MAKE A DIFFERENCE THROUGH SERVICE LEARNING

 Here are some fundraising ideas:

-Host a Rock for the Rainforest benefit concert.
+- Host a benefit concert.
 Concerts can be as big or as small as you like!

 If you like our suggestions, or have an idea of your own, here’s a list of ways to bring your inspiration to life.
 Follow these steps to success: